Do You Need to Licence Your Home as an HMO?

 A live in employee (such as a carer, au pair or nanny) is regarded as being part of his/her employee's household.

 As mentioned elsewhere on this site, a live in landlord does not need to live in the property 100% of the time.
 Provided it's his main home, he/she will still be regarded as a live in landlord, and his/her renters will be licencees, not tenants for this reason.
+However, if such a landlord were ever challenged in a court of law, he/she would need to be able to demonstrate a valid reason (such as having to travel regularly for work) for not living at the property all the time, rather than simply contriving a situation to rob his/her renters of a more secure legal status as tenants!

 As well as having more control over the property and its occupants, a live in landlord also has the legal advantage of being able to evict a problem licencee much more easily than a tenant under an AST.
 Under an AST, a landlord can give notice under Section 21 (for no reason) which requires 2 months notice and often requires enforcement with a Court Order and often bailiffs too.
 Or Section 8, which provides several grounds, including rent arrears (a mandatory ground) and anti social behaviour (discretionary) - but again, a Court Order and likely enforcement by bailiffs is required.